brainglobe/brainrender/benchmark/README.md

-Code to evaluate how fast brainrender is and how it compares to other software.
+ TheseCode to evaluate how fast brainrender is and how it compares to other software.

 Note: the exact duration on your system will depend on various factors like if other processes are running or the size of the rendering window/screen.